rohinchandra-li/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 - **Write a Post** helps members write their posts.
 Admins control availability for the Copilot writing assistant at the network level.

 - **Add members** dynamically grows your community by suggesting new members as your organization allots or assigns Microsoft 365 Copilot licenses.
-It helps community admins bring the right people into the community to learn and share.

     :::image type="content" source="../media/engage/admin/engage-copilot-adoption-members.png" alt-text="Screenshot of suggested members who receive a Microsoft 365 Copilot license.":::